ntk148v/awesome-stars/README.md

 - [freezer-api](https://github.com/openstack/freezer-api) - REST API interface for Freezer backup, restore and disaster recovery platform.
 Mirror of code maintained at opendev.org.
 - [crudini](https://github.com/pixelb/crudini) - A utility for manipulating ini files
 - [ansible-container](https://github.com/ansible/ansible-container) - DEPRECATED -- Ansible Container was a tool to build Docker images and orchestrate containers using only Ansible playbooks.
-- [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
-Avoid writing scripts or custom code to deploy and update your applications — automate in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com/ansible/
+- [ansible](https://github.com/ansible/ansible) - Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
+Automate everything from code deployment to network configuration to cloud management, in a language that approaches plain English, using SSH, with no agents to install on remote systems. https://docs.ansible.com.
 - [gosync](https://github.com/hschauhan/gosync) - An Opensource Google Drive client written in Python
 - [pootle](https://github.com/translate/pootle) - Online translation tool
 - [dropbox-sdk-python](https://github.com/dropbox/dropbox-sdk-python) - Python SDK for Dropbox API v2.
 - [python-chord](https://github.com/gaston770/python-chord) - Python implementation of Chord DHT
-- [incubator-superset](https://github.com/apache/incubator-superset) - Apache Superset (incubating) is a modern, enterprise-ready business intelligence web application
+- [incubator-superset](https://github.com/apache/incubator-superset) - Apache Superset is a Data Visualization and Data Exploration Platform
 - [pyup](https://github.com/pyupio/pyup) - A tool to update your project's dependencies on GitHub.
 Runs on pyup.io, comes with a command line interface.
 - [searchlight](https://github.com/openstack/searchlight) - OpenStack Search (Searchlight).
 Mirror of code maintained at opendev.org.
 - [sentry](https://github.com/getsentry/sentry) - Sentry is cross-platform application monitoring, with a focus on error reporting.